mendix/docs/content/en/docs/refguide/modeling/app-explorer/security/_index.md

 Security in Mendix apps does not include scanning files that end-users upload or download from your application for viruses and malware.
 For more information, see the [Scanning Uploaded Files for Malicious Content](/howto/security/best-practices-security/#scanning-for-malicious-content) section in *How to Implement Best Practices for App Security*.
 {{% /alert %}}

-You can also set app authentication and add SSO modules to your app using Mendix Marketplace.
-For more information, see [App Authentication](#authentication) section below.
+You can also set app authentication and add SSO modules to your app using modules from the Mendix Marketplace.
+For more information, see the [App Authentication](#authentication) section below.

 ## 2 Security in Studio Pro {#security-in-studio-pro}